 Festivals and Events in Joshua Tree

 If you happen to visit Joshua Tree during certain times of year, there are many festivals and events of note.
-Here are some of our favorites:
+Here are some of my favorites:

 Joshua Tree Music Festival – For a slightly more “low key” music festival, check out the Joshua Tree Music Festival.
 This festival takes place in May each year, and bills itself as a “family-friendly” music festival with a laid-back vibe (especially when compared to Coachella).
 Musical performances are folky, funky, and unique.
 The event even features yoga classes every morning.